T-Mobile, Sprint soar after FCC chairman says he’ll recommend deal

 Selling off part of the prepaid business — where wireless customers pay as they go rather than taking out subscriptions — might help soothe concerns raised by the state attorneys general.
 They fear that a consolidated, three-carrier market would harm low-income customers by curbing choices and raising prices.
 People familiar with the matter told Bloomberg News last week that the companies were considering the separation and potential sale of the prepaid business.

-Under the newly agreed plan, the companies would hive off Sprint’s Boost brand while keeping their Virgin Mobile and T-Mobile’s Metro labels.
+Under the newly agreed plan, the companies would spin off Sprint’s Boost brand while keeping their Virgin Mobile and T-Mobile’s Metro labels.
 The three together make up the largest segment of the U.S. pay-as-you-go market, with about 42% share.
 These services are popular among people with little or no access to credit.

 FCC staff had “frank discussions” with the companies, which listened to agency concerns, one senior official said in a conference call with reporters.
 The official emphasized the potential to spread fast 5G networks, and price guarantees offered by the providers.